Ose-4g/cron-manager/README.md

 manager.startAll() //starts all jobs manager.stopAll() //stops all jobs

-//starting ans stopping for specific groups manager.startGroup('jobs') //starts only jobs in the class with tag equal to jobs manager.stopGroup('jobs') //stops only jobs in the class with grouptag equal to jobs
+//starting and stopping for specific groups manager.startGroup('jobs') //starts only jobs in the class with tag equal to jobs manager.stopGroup('jobs') //stops only jobs in the class with grouptag equal to jobs

-//starting ans stopping for specific handlers or jobs manager.startHandler('my_unban_func') //starts the single job with tag equal to my_unban_func manager.stopHandler('my_unban_func') //stop the single job with tag equal to my_unban_func
+//starting and stopping for specific handlers or jobs manager.startHandler('my_unban_func') //starts the single job with tag equal to my_unban_func manager.stopHandler('my_unban_func') //stop the single job with tag equal to my_unban_func